mattheww/gomill/gomill_docs/sgf.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The |sgf| format is defined as containing ASCII-encoded data, possibly with non-ASCII characters in Text and SimpleText property values.
-The functions for loading and serialising |sgf| data work with 8-bit Python strings.
+The Gomill functions for loading and serialising |sgf| data work with 8-bit Python strings.

 The encoding used for Text and SimpleText property values is given by the ``CA`` root property (if it isn't present, the encoding is ``ISO-8859-1``).